breannansmith/scisim/readme.md

 * [HDF5](https://www.hdfgroup.org/HDF5/): A binary file format for configuration and force output.
 Available through most standard package managers.

 * [Ipopt](https://projects.coin-or.org/Ipopt): A nonlinear optimization package for global LCP solves, for the Staggered Projections friction solver, and for the Generalized Reflections and Generalized Restitution impact models.
 Ipopt requires a Fortran compiler.
+See the included [Ipopt build instructions](readme_ipopt.md).

 * [HSL2013](http://www.hsl.rl.ac.uk/ipopt/): A collection of sparse linear solvers suggested for use with Ipopt.